freitasgouvea/token-erc-20/README.md

 ### Increase Approval and Decrease Approval

-Those methods are not a ERC-20 standard but can be used to manage the allowances.
+Those methods are not a ERC-20 standard but can be used to manage the value of the allowances.

 The method `increaseApproval` allows another account - `_spender` - to spend from another account - `msg.sender` - adding to current allowance the `_addedValue` amount.

 The method `decreaseApproval` reduces the value approved to `_spender` to spend from another account - `msg.sender` - subtracting the `_subtractedValue` from the current approval amount.
 If the `_subtractedValue` is bigger than current approval the value will reduce to 0.

 ### Mint, Burn and Burn From

 Those methods are not a ERC-20 standard but are commonly used to create and destroy tokens.

 The `mintTo` function creates `_amount` tokens and assigns them to account `_to`, increasing the total supply.
-Only the owner can mint.
+Only the smart contract owner can mint.

 The `burn` function destroys `_amount` tokens from `msg.sender`, reducing the total supply.